ember-learn/ember-blog/content/the-ember-times-issue-186.md

 Be kind,

-Tim Foster, Chris Ng, and the Learning Team
+Tim Foster, Chris Ng, Amy Lam, and the Learning Team